mcastling/mcastling.github.io/NUItutorials/image-view.md

 + ResourceUrl        - path to image file.
 + ImageMap           - multiple properties associated with a given image.
 + PreMUltipliedAlpha - If true, the RGB components represent the color of the object or pixel adjusted for its opacity by multiplication.
-                     - if false, the RGB components represent the colour of the object or pixel, disregarding its opacity.
+If false, the opacity is disregarded.
 + PixelArea          - sub area of image.